nate-maxwell/QtToolkit/README.md

 # PSToolkit
-A library of PySide helpers + stylesheets.
+A library of PySide helpers + stylesheets specifically for Windows development.

 Currently, PySide 6 compatible.